bartificer/programming-by-stealth/docs/pbs41.md

 *   The rating will be stored in a hidden form element — an empty string for no rating, a 1 for a thumbs up, and a -1 for a thumbs down
 *   The UI itself will consist of an outer containing span which contains two inner spans which will act as radio buttons, one for thumbs up, and one for thumbs down
-*   Both faux-buttons will be glyph-icon
+*   Both faux buttons will be glyph-icon
-*   ARIA attributes will be used to make the UI understandable by screen readers – it will be marked up as behaving like a radio button group (since setting thumbs up will un-set thumbs down and _vica-versa_)
+*   ARIA attributes will be used to make the UI understandable by screen readers – it will be marked up as behaving like a radio button group (since setting thumbs up will unset thumbs down and _vice-versa_)
-*   Click handlers will be added to both faux-buttons to update the value in the hidden input.
+*   Click handlers will be added to both faux buttons to update the value in the hidden input.
 *   A change handler will be added to the hidden input so the ARIA attributes and icons can be kept consistent with the value stored in the input
 *   The two button spans will be marked as tab targets so they can be highlighted with the keyboard.
-*   Keyboard event handlers will be added to both button spans to trigger the click handlers when ever the space bar is pressed while the span is highlighted
+*   Keyboard event handlers will be added to both button spans to trigger the click handlers whenever the space bar is pressed while the span is highlighted

 Let’s start with the HTML markup: